November 28, 2022

 Read more: Pre-Cancer Diagnosis Scary Word, Not So Scary Diagnosis

-According to research, It is estimated that up to one-third of cancer patients in hospitals suffer from a prevalent mental health issue.
-One of the primary issues with mental health challenges associated with cancer is the inability of the patient to be aware of it.
+According to research, up to 25% of cancer-affected individuals suffer from a prevalent mental health issue.
+One of the primary issues with mental health challenges associated with cancer is the inability of the affected individuals to be aware of it.
 For instance, certain mental health symptoms: fatigue, lack of sleep, and decreased appetite overlap with symptoms associated with cancer and its treatment.

 Take note of the following mental health symptoms:

-During cancer treatment, patients, their families, and their caregivers need to look out for indicators of mental health disorders – such as distress, sadness, and anxiety.
+During cancer treatment, individuals, their families, and their caregivers need to look out for indicators of mental health disorders – such as distress, sadness, and anxiety.

 Distress may be defined as an unpleasant feeling, mood, or behavior.
-Distress can have an impact on how patients think, feel, and act, making it difficult to cope with cancer symptoms, treatment, and side effects.
-According to research, distress might influence how patients make health decisions and act.
+Distress can have an impact on how one thinks, feels, and acts, making it difficult to cope with cancer symptoms, treatment, and side effects.
+According to research, distress might influence how individuals make health decisions and act.
 They may find it difficult to concentrate on treatment decisions, follow-up appointments, or even taking drugs that are necessary for their treatment.
 They may express their distress in the following ways:

 Sadness, fear, or rage